-- Earn credit for, or placement out of, each of the following courses: CS 21, Stat 21, Stat 51, Stat 61 - Take at least one of Stat 51 or Stat 61 at Swarthmore College. - Earn at least 3 credits in mathematics and statistics courses numbered over 40 OR earn credit (not placement) for Stat 21 and at least 2 credits in math/stat courses numbered over 40. - At most one of these 3 credits may be taken CR/NC.
+- Earn credit for, or placement out of, each of the following courses: CS 21, Stat 21, Stat 51, Stat 61 - Take at least one of Stat 51 or Stat 61 at Swarthmore College. - Earn at least 3 credits in mathematics and statistics courses numbered over 40 OR earn credit (not placement) for Stat 21 and at least 2 credits in math/stat courses numbered over 40.
+(Note the difference from the course major requirement, which is 5 courses numbered over 38.) - o At most one of these 3 credits may be taken CR/NC.
 No course numbered over 100 may be taken CR/NC.